r-pufky/ansible_plex/README.md

 Read defaults documentation.

 ### Plex Online Token
-Obtain your `plex_online_token` via [this support article.](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)
+Obtain your `plex_cfg_online_token` via [this support article.](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)

 Alternatively, the initial manual setup process to be run locally.
 Use a SSH tunnel to access the server-side configuration page; if it cannot be accessed